Grunticus03/phpGRC/docs/SETTINGS.md

 - Keys use dot.case.
 - All writes validate and return `422 VALIDATION_FAILED` on errors.
 - Additive changes only; breaking changes require a major version.
+- Writes use replace semantics with **weak ETag** (`If-Match` required) and return the new ETag on success.
+- Clients MUST send the latest `If-Match` header from `GET /admin/settings`; responses include the refreshed weak ETag via header and JSON `etag`, plus the post-write `config` snapshot.
 - **Audit:** successful UI settings changes emit domain/audit events; sensitive bytes are never logged (see “RBAC” and “Branding Uploads”).
 - **No .env for UI:** `.env` is bootstrap-only; UI settings live in DB.